-The following packet of back up paperwork should be paper-clipped together before submitting to Student Services Officer or Student Services Specialist:
+The following packet of back up paperwork found on the BMI website http://bmi.stanford.edu/biomedicalinformatics-students/forms.html#travel should be submitted to Student Services Officer or Student Services Specialist:

-- 1. Travel Request Form with Russ Altman's, P.I.'s, and/or Larry Fagan's signature (person signing the form must identify the source of funding on the travel form or it will be returned to the student) - 2.
-Spreadsheet of daily costs, including amounts - 3.
-Print out of airline receipt, including proof that you paid for it (Copy of credit card statement, Expedia receipt, etc., showing the amount with your name and method of payment.) - 4.
-Boarding passes from the airline - 5.
-Registration receipt, including proof that you paid for it - 6.
-Lodging receipt - 7.
-All original receipts for other purchases - 8.
+- 1. Student Certification Form required by Stanford for any travel being funded by Stanford - 2.
+Travel Request Form with your P.I or BMI Executive Director signature (person signing the form must identify the source of funding on the travel form or it will be returned to the student)

+- 3. Spreadsheet of daily costs, including amounts - 4.
+Electronic or print of airline receipt, including proof that you paid for it (Copy of credit card statement, Expedia receipt, etc., showing the amount with your name and method of payment.) - 5.
+Boarding passes from the airline - 6.
+Registration receipt, including proof that you paid for it - 7.
+Lodging receipt - 8.
+All original receipts for other purchases - 9.
 Program of the conference